PierePao/CloudSharingAPI/README.md

 # CloudSharingAPI

-This project allows you to share files using a GDrive.
+This project allows you to share files using GDrive.

 ## Running the application